Promises and Secrets

 21For the law of Moses has been preached in every city from the earliest times and is read in the synagogues on every Sabbath.

 ).
-Every time you hear of Jesus or the apostles going to the synagogues, the non-Christian "church" of the time, it was to teach or preach the truth - not specifically worship and praise in the manner done in today's churches.
+Every time you hear of Jesus or the apostles going to the synagogues, the non-Christian "church" of the time, it was to teach, preach, or learn the truth - not specifically limited to worship and praise in the manner done in today's churches.
 You never hear the common catch phrase that pastors use to denote "worship" sessions - "breaking bread" - used when discussing these synagogue meetings.

 How did the first Christians "do church"?